-Method d of Documentation

-Easy IEP/Frontline (Accelify) progress notes
+- □ Easy IEP/Frontline progress notes

-Anecdotal data
+- □ Anecdotal data

-Quantitative data
+- Quantitative data

-Observation - Clinician
+- □ Observation Clinician

-Observation - Teacher/Staff
+- □ Observation Teacher/Staff

-It is de termined by the IEP/504 team that the extent of the student's behavioral, social,

-or emo tional problems can be best addressed by instructional staff within the confines

-of the classroom setting.
+- □ It is determined by the IEP/504 team that the extent of the student's behavioral, social, or emotional problems can be best addressed by instructional staff within the confines of the classroom setting.

-Metho d of Documentation

-Easy IEP/Frontline (Accelify) progress notes
+- □ Easy IEP/Frontline progress notes

-Anecdotal data
+- □ Anecdotal data

-Quantitative data
+- Quantitative data

-Observation - Clinician
+- □ Observation Clinician

-Observation - Teacher/Staff
+- □ Observation Teacher/Staff

-The stu udent's parent/guardian has requested that services be discontinued.
+- □ The student's parent/guardian has requested that services be discontinued.

-Due dilige Documer s a consistent, willful, refusal by the student to engage in counseling. ence is expected prior to the dismissal of a student from services, particularly when absenteeism is an issue.
-Itation that supports due diligence, as well as appropriateness of terminating services, must be uploaded into Il cases as standard practice.
+- □ There is a consistent, willful, refusal by the student to engage in counseling.

+Due diligence is expected prior to the dismissal of a student from services, particularly when absenteeism is an issue.
+Documentation that supports due diligence, as well as appropriateness of terminating services, must be uploaded into SEDS in all cases as standard practice.

-attenda dents exiting from mental health or behavioral support services based on poor ince or lack of progress, please attach documentation that proves the following steps een taken:
+For students exiting from mental health or behavioral support services based on poor attendance or lack of progress, please attach documentation that proves the following steps have been taken:

-After three (3) consecutive missed service sessions, the parent/guardian was notified via telephone, followed by written notification documenting the phone conference.

-After nine (9) missed service sessions, a meeting was scheduled with the parent/guardian to discuss the feasibility of accessing services.

-After continued lack of progress following that meeting, it was communicated in writing with explanation to the parent/guardian that services would be discontinued - this was sent through certified mail.
+- □ After three (3) consecutive missed service sessions, the parent/guardian was notified via telephone, followed by written notification documenting the phone conference. - □ After nine (9) missed service sessions, a meeting was scheduled with the parent/guardian to discuss the feasibility of accessing services. - □ After continued lack of progress following that meeting, it was communicated in writing with explanation to the parent/guardian that services would be discontinued this was sent through certified mail.